pi-module/media/README.md

 Where array(320,768,900,1200) is all needed sizes.

 ### Manage Season
-If media_season is enabled, media field will allow 4 media items max.
-Some controls are activated for keeping user to choose same season twice or more in the selection
+If media_season is enabled, media field will allow 4 media items max (1 per season).
+Some controls are activated for keeping user from choosing same season twice or more in the selection

 ### Manage Fremium item
 If Freemium is enabled, media field will allow a max media items, specified from "freemium_max_gallery_images" config (media by default, or specified module / previous parameter)